User Flow Template

-As a designer, you can use user flow maps to decide how you’ll design pages, screens, or surfaces on your website or app, and rearrange what content and navigational tasks to include.
+As a designer, you can use user flow diagrams to decide how you’ll design pages, screens, or surfaces on your website or app and rearrange what content and navigational tasks to include.

 Create your own User Flow

-Making your own user flow is easy.
-Miro’s whiteboard tool is the perfect canvas to create and share them.
-Get started by selecting the User Flow Template, then take the following steps to make one of your own.
+Mapping your own user flow is easy.
+Miro’s whiteboard tool is the perfect canvas to create and share your diagram.
+Start by selecting the User Flow Template, then take the following steps to make one of your own:

 As we bet you’ve experienced, data can get pretty dense and dry.
 But you need it to be compelling, memorable, and understandable.
 The solution?
 Infographics.
 These are tools that let you present information in a visually striking way and turn quantitative or qualitative data into stories that engage and resonate.
 Whoever you’ll be presenting to — customers, donors, or your own internal teams — our template will let you design an infographic that combines text and visuals to break down even the most complicated data.

 Prune the Product Tree (also known as the product tree game or the product tree prioritization framework) is a visual tool that helps product managers organize and prioritize product feature requests.
 The tree represents a product roadmap and helps your team think about how to grow and shape your product or service by gamifying feedback-gathering from customers and stakeholders.
 A typical product tree has four symbolic features: the trunk, which represents the existing product features your team is building; the branches, each of which represents a product or system function; roots, which are technical requirements or infrastructure; and leaves, which are new ideas for product features.